-It estimated 60,000 children and young people live on the streets in Nairobi.
+It's estimated that 60,000 children and young people live on the streets in Nairobi.
 Life is especially risky for these people.
 Many have lost their parents or have escaped from abusive homes.
 They work in hazardous conditions on the huge rubbish dumps, are forced into sex work and sexually exploited, or get by with petty crime.
 Many become addicted to glue, using it to take away hunger pangs.

 Many children in Nairobi work on the Dandora rubbish site.
 They're exposed to hazardous materials, toxic waste, chemicals, and broken glass broken glass.
 Most of these children have to stop their schooling to work in the dump site.

 Adding to the already dangerous conditions is the trauma of abuse from the authorities and those who have a duty to protect them.
 Police in Nairobi have a track record of targeting street children, in particular boys, and imprisoning them for crimes they did not commit or handing out excessive punishments for minor offences.